James meets Steven

 “Aris said I was the only one that wasn’t Awakened,” James said quickly.
 “She said that I was the first.”
 He got a distant look.
 “But… I… I was there and then I’m here.
 I mean, not here on Endard.
 On Earth.”
 James looked around then at Steven.
 “I need to go back.
 But I don’t know how.”

 “You’ve never gated before?”

 “I went there and she helped me come back,” James said quietly, looking down, as he remembered.
 “I saw… I fell.
 I was falling.”
 James looked up sharply.
 “That’s what that was?”

 “I tripped.
 I was falling.
 I knew I was going to die.
 But I saw it.
 A stone chamber.
 The floor, I felt it… I opened my eyes and was there.”
 He sank back down into the chair.

-Ashley looked at a couple of security officers that were hovering around the door and shook his head.
+Ashley looked at a couple of security officers who were hovering around the door and shook his head.
 They nodded and departed.
 Steven leaned against the desk and looked at James.
 “You still don’t know what you are?”

-“I’m a systems analyst.”
-James mumbled.
+“I’m a systems analyst,” James mumbled.
 “I was just trying to find something nice to put on my apartment wall.
 My old roommate moved out and my new roommate didn’t have anything…” James stopped and sighed.
 “You’re supposed to be human.
 That’s what I saw.
 What she showed me.”